PaulMant/todo-app/README.md

 ## Key Features

 - Task Management: Add and persist tasks in local storage.
+Create and re-order tasks, batch-delete, and mark them as done !
 - Form Validation: Input validation powered by React Hook Form and Zod.
 - Responsive Design: Fully responsive interface styled with Tailwind CSS.
 - Decoupled Persistence Layer: Use of TodoService interface for data operations, enabling easy extension or replacement of the data source.
 - Context-Based Architecture: Centralized state management using TodoServiceContext.
 - Error-Free TypeScript Implementation: Fully typed components and services.
--

 ## Application Structure